sparkfun/SparkFun_DataLogger/docs/configuration.md

 ### General: Application Settings

 In the Settings Menu, send a <kbd>1</kbd> to adjust the Application Settings.
-As of firmware v01.00.02, users can now adjust the baud rate of the serial consol output and the menu system's timeout value.
+As of firmware v01.00.02, users can now adjust the baud rate of the serial console output and the menu system's timeout value.

 <div style="text-align: center">
   <a href="../assets/SparkFun_Datalogger_IoT_Applications_Settings_Menu_2.JPG"><img src="../assets/SparkFun_Datalogger_IoT_Applications_Settings_Menu_2.JPG" width="1000" height="667"></a>